langchain-ai/langgraph/docs/docs/concepts/langgraph_platform.md

 LangGraph Platform will provide a one-time check when starting up to ensure that it is a valid LangSmith key.

-The free version of LangGraph Platform does not have access to some features that they other versions have, namely LangGraph Studio and Assistants.
+The free version of LangGraph Platform does not have access to some features that the other versions have, namely LangGraph Studio and Assistants.

 ### Cloud